wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 Optional: Return a table with new values `{ Type, Variant, Subtype, Seed }` to override these values of the spawned entity.

+If you want to prevent an entity from spawning, you cannot return an `EntityType` of 0, since that will cause the game to crash.

+Sometimes, if you return a type other than the original type (e.g. replacing a pickup with an effect), the game will crash.
+Thus, you should replace a pickup with a new pickup, and so on.

 ???+ bug
     Returning a value that is not a table or nil will cause the game to crash.